Consumer Video Formats

 Although the camcorder shown ▲ shown at the beginning of this module may look like a toy, especially with its scores of available funky case designs, it's actually capable of recording two hours of high-definition (HD) video with stereo audio.

-The 3.3 ounce "Flip," deemed the world smallest HD camcorder, plugs into a computer for downloading footage through its built-in USB connector.
-From there is can be edited into a production, sent by e-mail to a destination, or uploaded to a site such as YouTube or MySpace.
+The 3.3 ounce "Flip," introduced as the world's smallest HD camcorder, plugs into a computer for downloading footage through its built-in USB connector.

-The Flip line was unexpectedly discontinued in April, 2010,
+line was unexpectedly discontinued in April, 2010, reportedly because

-with their high-resolution and even HD capabilities started taking over this
+cell phones with their high-resolution and even HD video capabilities

 PVR (Personal Video Recorders)

 In 1999, a technology was introduced for digitally recording TV programming in the home.
-PVR, or personal video recorders, which come with many satellite receivers, use a high capacity computer hard disk to record 100 or more hours of programming.
+PVR, or personal video recorders, which come with many satellite receivers.
+They use a high capacity computer hard disk to record 100 or more hours of programming.

 Although several companies now make these units, initially, TiVo ® was the name associated with this technology.

-Desktop and laptop computers -- especially those with high-capacity or multiple hard drives -- are also being used to record programs and movies off the air from sources such as Netflix, Amazon.com and HuLu.com.
-Software for doing this -- much of it free -- is readily-available from the Internet.
+Desktop and laptop computers -- especially those with high-capacity or multiple hard drives -- are also being used to record programs and movies off the air from sources such as Netflix, Amazon.com Prime and HuLu.com.
+Software for doing this -- much of it free -- is available from the Internet.